-• The Width and OffsetX settings are not affected by this function because the image is flipped after the image acquisition.
+- The Width and OffsetX settings are not affected by this function because the image is flipped after the image acquisition. - SW-4005BL model: When BiColorRGBG pixel format is selected and ReverseX is set to On, the PixelFormat is changed to BiColorBGRG.